 Memories arise from toys and games that, since the 1950s, have reflected the most popular television programmes.
-Magazine covers illustrate the change in style and fashion, while colourful posters connected to the product aspirations of each period.
-Amongst these memories, there are stories to consider, as the advance in technology, or the passing of the domestic servant.
+Magazine covers illustrate the change in style and fashion, while colourful posters showcase the product aspirations of each period.
+Amongst these memories, the Time Tunnel tells wider stories, such as the advance in technology, or the passing of the domestic servant.
 Along with the emancipation of women, the takeover of the self-service, the benefits of refrigeration and the growth of plastics.

-Whether or not you are a lover of nostalgia, package design, or the history of our throwaway society.
-This Time Tunnel offers the ultimate treasure of childhood memories – toys and sweets, crisps and cereals.
-It’s also a revelation into the lifestyle of our grandparents’ generation, where it’s worth remembering that the items on display were once the edge of their time.
+Whether or not you are a lover of nostalgia, package design, or the history of our throwaway society, our Time Tunnel offers the ultimate treasure of childhood memories – toys and sweets, crisps and cereals.
+It’s also a revelation into the lifestyle of our grandparents’ generation, where it’s worth remembering that the items on display were once the cutting edge of their time.

 Fifty years ago, Robert Opie saw the need to unravel the story of how consumer products had evolved since Victorian times.
 By 1975 Robert had enough material to hold his own exhibition, The Pack Age, at the Victoria & Albert Museum.
 After a sixteen year career in market research, he opened the first museum in Gloucester in 1984.